Skip to Main Content

 Supervised by a Cochrane Review Group (editorial team), Cochrane Reviews attempts to identify, appraise and synthesize all the empirical evidence that meets pre-specified eligibility criteria to answer a specific research question.
 Researchers conducting systematic reviews use explicit, systematic methods that are selected with a view aimed at minimizing bias, to produce more reliable findings to inform decision-making.
 They are updated to reflect the findings of new evidence when it becomes available because the results of new studies can change the conclusions of a review.
 Cochrane Reviews are therefore valuable sources of information for those receiving and providing care, as well as for decision-makers and researchers.

-TRIP database ( free version)
+TRIP Pro database

 Trip is a clinical search engine designed to allow users to quickly and easily find and use high-quality research evidence to support their practice and/or care.